-Marketing Strategy of Reliance Communications analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Reliance Communications analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Reliance Communications marketing mix, help the brand succeed in the market.

 Let us start the Reliance Communications Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies: